Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 If the characters turn down Stahlmast’s offer or if they attack him, read:

 The **Stahlmaster** (see the stat block below) surges toward the characters and attacks in a final confrontation.
 If the Stahlmaster drops to 0 hit points, Huron Stahlmast is ejected from the broken clockwork suit and lands [prone](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Prone) in an unoccupied space within 5 feet of it.
-On his next turn, he attempts to move to the secret door, use his action to unlock it, and flee down the passage to the Underdark (area L20).
+On his next turn, he attempts to move to the secret door, use his action to unlock it, and flee down the passage to the [[Underdark]] (area L20).
 The door locks automatically behind him, and Stahlmast collapses the tunnel 1 round later to prevent anyone from following him.

 During the fight, any creature pushed into the open forge for the first time on a turn or starts its turn there takes 7 (2d6) fire damage.

 A steel lever topped with a brass sphere is mounted on the east wall.
 If the lever is pulled, the doors to [area L12](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L12SteamTrap "area L12") close and the steam trap in that area triggers.
 If the wall holes in area L12 are plugged when the lever is pulled, a jet of scalding hot steam erupts from the forge in a line that is 15 feet long and 1 foot wide, and which deals 10 (4d4) fire damage to each creature in its area (including the Stahlmaster while it remains in its initial position).

 The secret door leading to area L20 can be spotted by any character with a passive Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) score of 13 or higher, or by one who searches the wall and succeeds on a DC 13 Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) check.
-The door is locked, and Stahlmast and the drow ambassador from [area L9](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L9TrainingRoom "area L9") carry keys that open it.
+The door is locked, and Stahlmast and the [[Dark Elves|drow]] ambassador from [area L9](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L9TrainingRoom "area L9") carry keys that open it.
 The locked door can also be opened with a successful DC 15 Dexterity check using thieves’ tools.

 A 3-foot-wide iron chimney rises above the forge, eventually leading outside the mountain.
 See “[Ascending the Mountain](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#AscendingtheMountain "Ascending the Mountain")” for more information.